Skip to Content

 • Prayer Plant: This beauty tolerates low light but needs very high humidity.

-• Spider Plant: This plant can flourish in a variety of light conditions.
+• Spider Plant: Spider plants can flourish in a variety of light conditions.
+It’s a great first houseplant if you’re hoping to join the proud plant owner club!

 How do you show appreciation for your houseplants?